Judge hits 53rd HR, Yankees stop Rays, avoid 3-game sweep

 Jonathan Aranda doubled with two outs before Holmes struck out Yandy Díaz looking at a 3-2 pitch for his 18th save.
 Díaz had already tossed his bat aside and was headed toward first base when plate umpire Vic Carapazza called strike three.
 Díaz slammed his batting helmet to the ground.

+Holmes’ final pitch was 101.7 mph, his fastest ever.
+His only other career triple-digit offering came earlier season also against Díaz.

+“Yandy thought the ball was down,” Rays manager Kevin Cash said.
+“Was it down?
+A strike?
+I’m not sure. … It’s a close pitch, there’s no doubt about it.”

-Yankees manager Aaron Boone was ejected in the fifth inning by Carapazza for arguing after Tampa Bay’s Taylor Walls reached on catcher’s interference.
+Boone was tossed in the fifth inning by Carapazza for arguing after Tampa Bay’s Taylor Walls reached on catcher’s interference.

 The benches briefly emptied when Josh Donaldson took issue after a 3-0 pitch from Rays opener Shawn Armstrong was up-and-in leading off the second.
 Donaldson barked at the right-hander, but there were no significant incidents.